-Higher risk adult and pediatric surgical patients, elderly patients and debilitated adult and pediatric patients require lower dosages, whether or not concomitant sedating medications have been administered.
-Adult or pediatric patients with COPD are unusually sensitive to the respiratory depressant effect of midazolam.
-Pediatric and adult patients undergoing procedures involving the upper airway such as upper endoscopy or dental care are particularly vulnerable to episodes of desaturation and hypoventilation due to partial airway obstruction.
-Adult and pediatric patients with chronic renal failure and patients with congestive heart failure eliminate midazolam more slowly (see CLINICAL PHARMACOLOGY).
-Because elderly patients frequently have inefficient function of one or more organ systems and because dosage requirements have been shown to decrease with age, reduced initial dosage of midazolam is recommended, and the possibility of profound and/or prolonged effect should be considered.
+Higher risk adult and pediatric surgical patients, elderly patients and debilitated adult and pediatric patients require lower dosages, whether or not concomitant sedating medications the respiratory depressant effect of midazolam.
+Pediatric and adult patients undergoing vulnerable to episodes of desaturation and hypoventilation due to partial airway obstruction.
+Adult and pediatric patients with chronic renal failure and patients with congestive heart elderly patients frequently have inefficient function of one or more organ systems and because dosage requirements have been shown to decrease with age, reduced initial dosage should be considered.

-Injectable midazolam should not be administered to adult or pediatric patients in shock or coma, or in acute alcohol intoxication with depression of vital signs.
+or coma, or in acute alcohol intoxication with depression of vital signs.
 Particular care should be exercised in the use of intravenous midazolam in adult or pediatric patients with uncompensated acute illnesses, such as severe fluid or electrolyte disturbances.